protonemedia/laravel-splade-docs/table-query-builder.md

 # Table with the built-in Query Builder

 Besides rendering the head, body, and pagination, the component supports many other features like filtering, searching, sorting, and more.
+The built-in Query Builder has been tested with MySQL, PostgreSQL and SQLite.

 ## Search Fields